LiorKogan/V1/README.md

 ![V1](Pictures/Q204.png)

-_**Q205:** Any dragon A and Sarnorian subject C for which there is a dragon not owned by C that did not freeze A_
+_**Q205:** Any dragon A and Sarnorian subject C where there is a dragon not owned by C that did not freeze A_

 ![V1](Pictures/Q205.png)